aisingapore/ml-project-cookiecutter-gcp-runai/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/guide-for-user/10-cicd.md

 is pushed to the default branch and only the default branch.
-The tag pushed (say through a command like `git push <remote> <tag>`) to the default branch on the remote would have the runner __retag__ the Docker image that exists on Harbor with the tag that is being pushed.
+The tag pushed (say through a command like `git push <remote> <tag>`) to the default branch on the remote would have the runner __retag__ the Docker image that exists on GCR with the tag that is being pushed.
 The relevant images to be retagged are originally tagged with the short commit hash obtained from the commit that was pushed to the default branch before this.

 === "`.gitlab-ci.yml`"